 Movement, whether in the form of hatha yoga, conscious breathing, or otherwise, is a vehicle toward self-awareness.
 Through movement, we gain an experiential understanding of our bodies.
-When we resolve our conflicts with the body, we create a foundation of self-love and respect from which we can build a better overall self-knowledge.
+Knowing our bodies, we create a foundation of self-love and respect from which we can build a better overall self-knowledge.
 When we know ourselves, we can build a better relationship with the world around us.

 My intention is to nurture a playful and non-competiteve class environment.
 Questions in the middle of class are encouraged.
 I believe in learning from my students, and I don't think there is one right answer for everyone.
 Mastering concepts is more important to me than mastering challenging asanas (although that can be fun, too): the postures are a form for experimentation and learning rather than a goal in themselves.
 My approach is more practical and casual than metaphysical: I am interested in problem-solving to support easful alignment, freedom of movement, and stress relief.